4815162342lost/generate_patching_report/README.md

 ### Get list of all available updates of the packages on Linux!

 Get upgradable packages list on Linux and save list to xlsx file.

-Require salt.
-Python3-program for get all updates from the servers via salt.
+Python3-program for get all updates from the servers via [salt](https://github.com/saltstack/salt)

 Tested on CentOS 7.3, Oracle Linux 7.1, Debian 8.